BarraQDA/nvivotools/README.md

 ## Optional extras

 In order to convert data among various formats, NVivotools uses a number of helper applications.
-Depending on the use you plan to make of NVivotools you may or may not need these applications.
+If you plan to use NVivotools to load sources into your NVivo projects, you will need the following:

-These packages are typically trivial to install on Linux systems, but require a little more work under Windows.

 ### LibreOffice/OpenOffice and unoconv

-If you are going to import textual data into NVivo, you will need either [LibreOffice](http://www.libreoffice.org) or [OpenOffice](http://www.openoffice.org), plus the [unoconv](http://dag.wiee.rs/home-made/unoconv/) package.
+If you are going to import textual data into NVivo, you will need either [`LibreOffice`](http://www.libreoffice.org) or [`OpenOffice`](http://www.openoffice.org).
+Although NVivotools already includes [`unoconv`](http://dag.wiee.rs/home-made/unoconv/), there are some incompatibility between the version of Python (or more precisely the `pyuno` library shipped with LibreOffice/OpenOffice) which may force you to either install an older version of LibreOffice (this appears to be the case on Mac) or a different version of `unoconv` (this seems to happen under Linux).

 ### Linux

-Simply install the packages using your usual package manager, whether a GUI like `synaptic` on Ubuntu, or command line such as `apt-get` on Debian-based systems.
+Use your usual package manater to install one of `LibreOffice` or `OpenOffice`, plus `unoconv`.
+The distribution should take care of Python compatibility issues by installing Python 3 if required.

 ### Windows

-1. Install one of [LibreOffice](http://www.libreoffice.org) or [OpenOffice](http://www.openoffice.org) by following the links from the website.
+Install one of [LibreOffice](http://www.libreoffice.org) or [OpenOffice](http://www.openoffice.org) by following the links from the website.
+The version of `unoconv` shipped with NVivotools seems to work fine under Windows.

-2. Download [unoconv](http://dag.wiee.rs/home-made/unoconv/) from its [github release](https://github.com/dagwieers/unoconv/archive/0.7.zip).
-From this zip file, extract `unoconv-0.7/unoconv` and copy it to the folder where the NVivotools scripts.

 ### Mac

-According to [this report](https://github.com/dagwieers/unoconv/issues/263#issuecomment-183237795) on Mac OSX you may have to install an [older version](https://downloadarchive.documentfoundation.org/libreoffice/old/4.2.5.2/mac/x86_64/LibreOffice_4.2.5.2_MacOS_x86-64.dmg) of LibreOffice in order for unoconv to work.
+According to [this report](https://github.com/dagwieers/unoconv/issues/263#issuecomment-183237795) you need to install an [older version of LibreOffice](https://downloadarchive.documentfoundation.org/libreoffice/old/4.2.5.2/mac/x86_64/LibreOffice_4.2.5.2_MacOS_x86-64.dmg) in order for `unoconv` to work.

-`unoconv` should be installable using `pip`:

-    pip install --user unoconv

-and ensure that unoconv is on your path.

-## And you are ready to go
+## Use

+The core of NVivotools is its ability to transform data into and out of NVivo's proprietary formats.
+A number of scripts are provided for use in different operating system environments and provide different degrees of control over the process.
+All of the scripts have a basic usage guide which can be seen by calling them with no argument.

-Until I write a GUI front end for NVivotools, you'll need to use a command line.
-The main work is done in the two Python scripts [`NormaliseDB.py`](NormaliseDB.py) and [`DenormaliseDB.py`](DenormaliseDB.py), together with the module [`NVivo.py`](NVivo.py) and included script [`DataTypes.py`](DataTypes.py)  These scripts take two arguments (in sqlalchemy format, eg `sqlite:///filename.db` or `mssql+pymssql://user:password@sqlservername/database`) and convert the former to the latter.
-A useful switch is `-w`/`--windows`, which instructs the scripts to convert certain text fields to or from a strangely garbled format that NVivo for Windows (but not for Mac) uses.
+The most generic scripts are [`NormaliseDB.py`](NormaliseDB.py) and [`DenormaliseDB.py`](DenormaliseDB.py), which take an input and output descriptor (in sqlalchemy format, eg `sqlite:///filename.db` or `mssql+pymssql://user:password@sqlservername/database`), and convert the former to the latter.
+However most users are likely to prefer to use dedicated scripts for converting NVivo for Windows (`.nvp`) or for Mac (`.nvpx`) files.

-Before you can use these scripts you'll need to get your NVivo file attached to an instance of Microsoft SQL Server.
-The helper batch scripts in the subdirectory 'Windows' should be of some help.
-You'll need to put both directories into your PATH to make them work.

-- [`attach.bat`](Windows/attach.bat) attaches a file to an SQL Server instance and allows access to the user 'nvivotools' with password 'nvivotools'.
-It takes as its first argument the name of the file to attach, a second optional argument is the name to assign the database (the default is 'nvivo') and the third is the name of the SQL Server instance to use (default QSRNVIVO10).
-- [`save.bat`](Windows/save.bat) drops a database and saves it to the given filename.
-It takes the same arguments as attach.bat  WARNING: This script will overwrite the file if it already exists.
-Make a backup and/or use a different filename.
-- [`list.bat`](Windows/list.bat) lists databases on a given SQL Server instance.
-- [`drop.bat`](Windows/drop.bat) drops a database without saving it.
-- [`create.bat`](Windows/create.bat) creates an empty database.
-- [`normalise.bat`](Windows/normalise.bat)/[`denormalise.bat`](Windows/denormalise.bat) put the whole lot together.
-They take two arguments: an NVivo filename and a SQLite filename (respectively in the case of normalise and in the opposite order in the case of denormalise) and call the other scripts to make everything happen.
+### Windows

+Two scripts are provided specifically for Windows: [`NormaliseNVP.py`](NormaliseNVP.py) and [`DenormaliseNVP.py`](DenormaliseNVP.py).
+These two scripts transform an NVivo project from an `.nvp` file into, and out of, a normalised project (`.norm`) file respectively.

+### Mac and Linux

+The scripts [`NormaliseNVPX.sh`](NormaliseNVPX.sh) and [`DenormaliseNVPX.sh`](DenormaliseNVPX.sh) transform an NVivo project from an `.nvpx` file into, and out of, a normalised project (`.norm`) file respectively.
+Note that you need to call these `sh` scripts rather than the equivalently named Python scripts - this is because SQLAnywhere requires certain environment variables to be set before any database work can be done.

+## What can you do now?

+Once your research data is freed from the clutches of NVivo, you are limited only by your imagination!
+Here are some that come to mind:

+1. Load data into your project.
+Use scripts including [`EditProject.py`](EditProject.py), [`EditNode.py`](EditNode.py) and so forth to build your project.
+It's much less tiresome and error-prone than NVivo's GUI, you can also repeat the process as many times as you need to get it right.

+2. Extract data from your project.
+Coming soon: scripts to do this for you.

+3. Automate your coding.
+See the script [`textblobExampleCode.py`](textblobExampleCode.py) for a simple example of the use of Python's Natural Language Toolkit to produce nodes and code sources at those nodes.
+This [blog entry](http://www.sosciso.de/en/2016/nvivotools/) shows the result of applying the script to NVivo's sample project.